gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Creating secure container images from code
 {{% pcdnote %}}
--   Add security scanning the CI process.
+-   Add security scanning to the CI process.
 You can add this as a Cloud Build step and call Container Registry on-demand, check the severity level and fail if it's too high.
 -   Use Google's managed base images, and build on top of those.
 -   [Jib](https://github.com/GoogleContainerTools/jib): creates optimized Docker images from Java applications
 {{% /pcdnote %}}